Saunak-Bhattacharjee/Text-conditioned-depth-estimation-on-DAVIS/README.md

 - **Single dataset.** DAVIS is small (~2,200 training images) compared to standard depth benchmarks.
 Generalization to other domains (indoor, autonomous driving) is untested.
 - **Frozen backbones.** Both CLIP encoders are frozen.
 Joint fine-tuning could change the result but would require substantially more compute than a single L4 GPU provides.
 - **Single VLM.** We use only LLaVA-1.6-7B.
 Different VLMs (Qwen-VL, InternVL, MoonDream) might produce structurally different captions and shift the gap.
 The experiment as designed isolates the *type* of caption, not the *specific VLM*.
 - **Single captioning prompt.** We use one structured prompt.
-Variations (e.g., requesting absolute depth estimates, requesting bounding boxes) could produce stronger or weaker signal.
+Variations (e.g., requesting absolute depth estimates, requesting bounding boxes) could produce a stronger or weaker signal.

 ### Future Work

 The most natural next experiment is to evaluate on a standard depth benchmark such as **NYU-v2** zero-shot, allowing direct comparison to published language-conditioned depth methods.
 A second priority is to test whether the LLaVA gains transfer when the underlying vision backbone is replaced with something stronger (e.g., DINOv2 features or a Depth Anything V2 backbone with a small LoRA).
-A third priority is to investigate whether prompting LLaVA for explicit *quantitative* depth estimates (e.g., "give relative distances in arbitrary units") yields stronger signal than the qualitative ordinal layering used here.
+A third priority is to investigate whether prompting LLaVA for explicit *quantitative* depth estimates (e.g., "give relative distances in arbitrary units") yields a stronger signal than the qualitative ordinal layering used here.

 ---